• Menu

 V. Pompadour Style Men Haircuts

-25. Classic Pompadour
+25. Classic Pompadour Hairstyles for Men

 A pompadour is a generic term for a style that wears the hair brushed up and back from the forehead.
-Pompadours can be very short or very long on the top.
+Pompadours can be very short or very long on top.
 Elvis Presley wore a few different pompadour styles in his lifetime, some short and some long.
-Often, styling products such as pomade are used to keep a pompadour in place
+Often, styling products such as pomade are used to keep a pompadour in place.

 Source